Mount Smart Stadium: Naming rights

-As of 12 July 2006, the stadium reverted to its original name, Mt Smart Stadium.
-In a press release, the Auckland Regional Council, owners of the stadium, stated they had considered other offers, but felt they did not suit.
-Auckland Regional Council did not actively pursue a replacement sponsor.

 On 14 July 2017 the Stadium was temporarily renamed Manu Vatuvei Stadium for the Warriors vs Panthers game where the Warriors bid farewell to club legend Manu Vatuvei.

 On 15 May 2023, the stadium became known as Go Media Stadium when Auckland Stadiums signed a naming rights deal with the advertising company.
 On 10 July 2024, the naming rights deal was extended until at least May 2028.

 On 18 August 2023, the stadium was renamed Daniel Anderson Stadium for one day only as a fundraiser for former NZ Warriors coach Daniel Anderson who became an incomplete quadriplegic after a bodysurfing accident in 2022.

 On 19 August 2024, the stadium was renamed Shaun Johnson Stadium for one week to commemorate the final home game of Shaun Johnson's career on 23 August 2024, before his retirement after the season.